scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 The default behavior is including all children URIs.

-### Optional deletion without leaving tombstone
+### Soft-delete and purge

+In FCREPO4 a deleted resource leaves a tombstone deleting all traces of the previous resource.

+In LAKEsuperior, a normal DELETE creates a new version snapshot of the resource and puts a tombstone in its place.
+The resource versions are still available in the `fcr:versions` location.
+The resource can be "resurrected" by issuing a POST to its tombstone.
+This will result in a `201`.

+If a tombstone is deleted, the resource and its versions are completely deleted (purged).

-In LAKEsuperior, setting the `Prefer:no-tombstone` header option allows to delete a resource without leaving a tombstone.
+Moreover, setting the `Prefer:no-tombstone` header option on DELETE allows to delete a resource and its versions directly without leaving a tombstone.